-In March of 2018, I was laid off from my corporate job, and decided it was time to start The Savvy Creative podcast and build a platform for female indie writers to share their creative writing process.
+In March of 2018, I was laid off from my corporate job.
+I decided it was time to start The Savvy Creative podcast.
+I built a platform for female indie writers to share their creative writing process.

 There’s something wonderful about the energy you get after interviewing a guest.
 You give them a space to shine and they open up about their life, sharing something that helps the listeners make changes in their lives.